 When you take a closer look at these principles of explicit, systematic, and sequential, it isn’t hard to see how these are principles that can inform good instruction for most of your learners, not just those with special needs.

 Your teaching is clear and deliberate, while continually working toward increasing levels of independence and mastery.
 The amount of support and practice can be individualized.
-For your students with dyslexia, these principles are critical to the success of their learning, and these are incredibly valuable teaching skills for teachers to develop.
+For your students with dyslexia, these principles are critical to the success of their learning.
+They are incredibly valuable teaching skills for teachers to develop.

 You can use Word List Builder to create customized and meaningful activities that are explicit, systematic, and sequential!
 Build your folder of words, create templates and games, and so much more!

 Thank you for taking a deep dive into Orton-Gillingham principles with me!
-Please be sure to subscribe to my email list for lots of tips and the latest information coming from my store.
+Subscribe to my email list for lots of tips and the latest information coming from my store.

 Are you looking for professional development that will help you become a more effective structured literacy educator?
 The Literacy Nest has a membership for that…